 There is more than one school of thought on how to achieve – or even how to envision “zero accidents”.
 Whether you start by looking what goes wrong or building upon what goes right, this three-part loop can act as a guide to get your company closer to that challenging goal.
+A goal that begins with the creation of a safer shop floor.

 The 3-part loop comes down to: